 This is one of the more boring categories, but essential to get right on your cruise packing list.

-You can forget many of the items on this list and solve that omission with your credit card.
-Forget that, though, and you’re in some deep waters.
+You can forget many of the items on this list and bust out the credit card as a fail safe.
+But if you forget that credit card, you're in some deep waters.

 Double-check this section of your list to assure everything is checked here.